 |EXAMPLE: Your last day in pay status is Aug.
 2. Your effective date of retirement is Sept.
 1.|

 If you meet age and years of participation requirements and you have at least $15,000 in your ASA Only account balance, you may annuitize your ASA.
 Your rollover account may be used in the calculation of the minimum account balance.
 That is, you may take this money as a lifetime monthly annuity payment.
 You can also choose to receive a distribution of the ASA funds when you retire from PERF or wait to receive your money until a later date.

 Your Annuity Savings Account (ASA) will be valued the day after receipt of your application.
 If your application is received after 4 p.m., your ASA will be valued the next business day.
 It will be transferred to a Fixed Value Fund in order to minimize loss while your request is processed.
 However, you may transfer your monies between investment options at any time before we receive your application.
 You may transfer monies via phone or online.

 Any trailing contributions and amounts remaining in your account following any cancellation of the annuity will be moved to the PERF Money Market Fund.
 You may also reallocate your money to any of the available investment options under the plan.

-|Leave Your ASA Invested: Upon separation from service, you may choose to leave your ASA invested with PERF.
-However, based on IRS regulations, you must begin distribution at age 70 1/2.
-Until you elect to receive your funds, they will remain invested according to your directions. |
+|Leave Your ASA Invested: If you end employment, you may choose to leave your ASA invested with PERF.
+Based on IRS regulations, you must begin distribution at age 70 1/2.
+Your funds will remain invested according to your directions until you elect to receive your funds.

-Withdraw Entire ASA: If you decide to withdraw your entire ASA, you must choose a direct rollover, have it paid directly to you, or partial rollover to a qualified plan for the Taxable Portion of your ASA.
-Please consider the tax consequences you may face if you choose a complete withdrawal of the Taxable Portion of your account.
+Withdraw Entire ASA: If you decide to withdraw your entire ASA, you must choose: a direct rollover, have it paid directly to you, or partial rollover to a qualified plan for the taxable portion of your ASA.
+Please consider the tax consequences you may face if you choose a complete withdrawal of the taxable portion of your account.